mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 Names like iterable, serializable, etc. preach about the object’s responsibilities.
 They will be excellent interface names and therefore we should not use them to name classes.

-> Rule 15: The names… able remain for the interfaces (therefore they cannot be instantiated)
+> Rule 15: The names… able remain for the interfaces (therefore they can't be instantiated)

 ## Ducks on a pond